I'll either roll in egg or being the guy who's pushing them out.

 Well, thanks for having me.

-I just wanted to get into you talking about the abortion thing you brought up the other day and how our politicians need to do about our job of being more politically moderate versus actually being morally um conservative.
+I just wanted to get into talking about the abortion thing you brought up the other day and how our politicians need to do a better job of being more politically moderate versus actually being morally conservative.

 And I couldn't agree more.

-And while I say propaganda, I mean they're talking about things that aren't true, but acting like anybody who's conservative or on the right doesn't want them to have the rights based on the they're outright lying.
+And why I say propaganda, I mean they're talking about things that aren't true, but acting like anybody who's conservative or on the right doesn't want them to have their rights based on the.

-Let me let me let me be a little more direct than you're being.
+Let me be a little more direct than you're being.

 I get it.

-And understand that, you know, I I believe in the sanctity of life.
+And understand that, you know, I believe in the sanctity of life.

 I'm pro-life.

-However, politically speaking, it is a death sentence for candidates, especially in in the swing states.
+However, politically speaking, it is a death sentence for candidates, especially in swing states.

 Okay, so I'll give you a case in point.

-He lost as well, let's put it this way the new governor Shapiro, as a non-incumbent, won that race by the largest margin of any non incumbent since the early nineteen forties.
+The new governor, Shapiro, as a non-incumbent, won that race by the largest margin of any non-incumbent since the early 1940s.

 He got destroyed, utterly decimated.